arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 but its response is extended
 if the &lt;info&gt; command concerns a variant domain, i.e., at least two domains within a variant group have been activated.
-The response then always MUST include all primary domain names across any variant TLDs.
+The response then always MUST include all primary domain names across all activated variant TLDs.
 Optionally the response may include the list of all activated variants (across all variant TLDs).